CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 ### 4.0.1 Change Config File
 Start here on subsequent runs after first-time installation.
-Update the fields labeled `change-me` in the `config.py` file with the correct dates and directories.
+Update the fields labeled in the `config.py` file with the correct dates and directoriesas follows:

+`change-me-traceroutes` This is the input directory with traceroutes.
+You will have to change this every time you run the pipeline with a different input.
+(See step 4.2).

+`change-me-inputs` to make the input files point to the right directories and change configuration parameters.
+The default values will work on CAIDA machines (e.g., beamer.caida.org).

+`change-me-external` to fetch input files if you are not running the pipeline on a CAIDA machine.

 If you are using RIPE traceroutes, this is the only `.py` file you need to modify.

 ### 4.0.2 Prepare Input Files